mbernalflo/mbernalflo/README.md

 ### Hi there 👋
 My name is Mar (she/her) and I am a Master's graduate specializing in Ecology and Evolution with a passion for coding and all things technology.
-I am particularly interested in human-wildlife coexistence and bioacoustics.
+I am particularly interested in conservation technology, human-wildlife coexistence and bioacoustics.

 #### 🔬 Current Projects
 - Internship at Lammi Biological Station working on sound localization in the eurasian lynx